marshackVB/transformer_runner/README.md

-# Rapid NLP development with Databricks and Transformers
+# Rapid NLP development with Databricks, Delta, and Transformers

-This Databricks [Repo](https://docs.databricks.com/repos.html) provides a ready-to-use workflow for applying a broad array of [pre-trained transformers](https://huggingface.co/transformers/pretrained_models.html) for text classification tasks on parquet tables in  your Delta Lake.
+This Databricks [Repo](https://docs.databricks.com/repos.html) provides a ready-to-use workflow for applying a broad array of [pre-trained transformers](https://huggingface.co/transformers/pretrained_models.html) for text classification tasks on Delta tables in your Delta Lake.

-Only a Databricks Workspace, and two paquet tables - one for training, the other for testing, are required.
-The parquet tables should consist of one text column (the feature) and one label column (the values to predict).
+Only a Databricks Workspace, and two Delta tables - one for training, the other for testing, are required.
+The Delta tables should consist of one text column (the feature) and one label column (the values to predict).

 If you already have a Delta table ready to go, it's easy to generate the above dependencies using the below code (replacing the database and table names to your versions).
 The column you're predicting should be an integer type and start at value 0.